thrishikav9-del/mathforge-ai/README.md

 ## Motivation

-Mathematical problems are typically expressed in natural language, whereas computational systems require formal syntax.
+Mathematical problems are typically expressed in natural language, while computational systems require formal syntax.
 This mismatch introduces complexity in translating human reasoning into executable solutions.

-MathForge addresses this gap by automating the complete pipeline:
+MathForge addresses this challenge by automating the complete pipeline:

 * Problem interpretation
 * Algorithm identification